isomerpages/moe-swisscottagesec/pages/privacy.md

-###  Swiss Cottage Secondary School PRIVACY STATMENT
+###  Swiss Cottage Secondary School PRIVACY STATEMENT

 1. This is a Swiss Cottage Secondary School website.
 Thank you for examining our privacy statement.